mil/foo-wm/README.md

 **Usage:**
 `layout vertical|horizontal|grid|max|tabbed|float|freefloat`

-- `vertical`: Children are arranged side by side vertically
-- `horizontal`: Children are arranged horizontally
-- `grid`: Children are arranged to be equal size in a grid
-- `max`: One child takes up the full view of the container
--   * The other children are hidden
-- `tabbed`: Exactly like Max, only there is a visual tab indication
-- `float`: Clients are floated, but bound by the container
-- `freefloat`: Clients are free to float, even on top of the current view

 Updates the layout of the current container.
 Currenly only vertical and horizontal layouts are supported, although future layouts planned include: floating, max, and tabbed.

+* Layout Options
+    - Currently Implemented
+        * `vertical`: Children are arranged side by side vertically
+        * `horizontal`: Children are arranged horizontally
+        * `grid`: Children are arranged to be equal size in a grid
+        * `max`: One child takes up the full view of the container, other children hidden
+    * Planned Implementation
+        * `tabbed`: Exactly like Max, only there is a visual tab indication
+        * `float`: Clients are floated, but bound by the container
+        * `freefloat`: Clients are free to float, even on top of the current view

 ### zoom
 **Usage:**